sukhmani0345/MarkYourPresence/README.md

 The challenge chosen by me is **Face Recognition**.

-**Mark Your Presence** is an Automatic Attendance Marker in which you just need to register only once and then just within seinds you can get your attendance marked.
+**Mark Your Presence** is an Automatic Attendance Marker in which you just need to register only once and then just within seconds you can get your attendance marked.

 # Mark Your Presence Features
 1. Register